-What Is a Circuit in the Stock Market?
+What Is A Circuit In The Stock Market?
 How It Protects You From Volatility

 In the stock market, a circuit breaker is a regulatory mechanism designed to temporarily halt trading when there is excessive volatility, either due to sharp price rises (upper circuit) or falls (lower circuit).
 These circuits prevent extreme fluctuations in stock or index prices within a single trading session.
 The upper circuit limits how much a stock can rise, while the lower circuit restricts how much it can fall.
 This system helps stabilize the market and allows investors time to assess the situation before making decisions.